-- 1. Methodology.
-Each case study will be examined through a combination of lectures, readings, tutorials, student essays, and seminars. - 2.
-Seminar Assignments.
+1. Methodology.
+Each case study will be examined through a combination of lectures, readings, tutorials, student essays, and seminars.

+2. Seminar Assignments.
 Each student will be assigned to a seminar for the duration of the course.
-Each seminar will be led by a faculty team composed of a military officer and a civilian academic. - 3.
-Lectures.
+Each seminar will be led by a faculty team composed of a military officer and a civilian academic.

+3. Lectures.
 Students will attend lectures relating to each case study.
-Lectures impart knowledge about the case study, provide insight into strategic problems, and stimulate learning and debate in seminar.
-The speaker will address questions from the audience after each lecture.
-The question-and-answer period represents an integral part of the process.
-Students are encouraged to use this opportunity so that others in the audience may benefit from their questions and the speaker's responses. - 4.
-Readings.
+Lectures impart knowledge about the case study, provide insight into strategic problems, and stimulate learning and discussion in seminar.
+There will be an opportunity for the students to address questions to each lecturer and students are highly encouraged to use this opportunity.

+4. Readings.
 Before seminar, students are expected to read the books and articles assigned for that week, as well as the student essays prepared for that week.
 These assigned texts are the only readings required to prepare for seminar, write essays, and prepare for the final examination.
-Books must be returned upon completing the requirements for the course. - 5.
-Course Requirements.
-In addition to attending lectures, completing the assigned readings, and contributing to seminar discussions, students will write three essays: two seminar essays and one final examination.
+Books must be returned upon completing the requirements for the course.

+5. Course Requirements.
+In addition to viewing lectures, completing the assigned readings, and contributing to seminar discussions, students will write three essays: two seminar essays and one final examination.
 In computing the final grade, the following percentages will be used: